Patrick-Apilukpuvadol/word_guessing/Readme.md

 - Added some functions to the program and defining the,
 - created an additional functions page to import functions to reduce clutter in the main program.
 - removed some test functions from the main program code to free up space.
+- completed the readme file and amended some instructions to improve user experience
+- completed the presentation of project